TreefortreesofDOOM/MMweb/mm-app/docs/roles/patron-role.md

 ## Overview
 The patron role is designed for art collectors and enthusiasts who want to discover, collect, and engage with artists on the platform.

+### Ideas for future features:
+ - settings option to allow patrons to remain anonymous to other users.

 ## Features
 Reference to features from role-selection-wizard.tsx: